alankrantas/microbit-micropython-cookbook/README.md

 ## Morse Code Machine

-This allows you to enter your message into micro:bit and translate it to Morse code with the LED screen/buzzer.
+This allows you to enter your message into micro:bit and convert it to Morse code with the LED screen and buzzer.
 Go to the REPL mode and you'll see the promot.

 ```python
 from microbit import display, Image, set_volume, sleep